sunfishcode/wasm-reference-manual/WebAssembly.md

 Custom sections may be used for debugging information or non-standard language extensions.
 The contents of the payload of a custom section after its name are not subject to validation.
-Some custom sections are decribed here to promote interoperability, though they aren't required to be used.
+Some custom sections are described here to promote interoperability, though they aren't required to be used.

 0. [Name Section]